 6.2.8.2.5.1 General

 In case the UE loses 3GPP coverage and is no longer reachable via 3GPP access, it is not possible to execute NAS procedures between the UE and 5GC.
 In this case the UE and SMF may keep the MA PDU Session active over non-3GPP access with limited capabilities (no support for PDU Session Modification) during a limited time, e.g. in case the UE returns to 3GPP coverage.
 The time limit for how long the MA PDU Session can be active via non-3GPP access without the UE being available in 3GPP access is determined by SMF based on operator policies.
-When the time expires, the SMF releases the MA PDU Session and also notifies UPF, PCF etc. Also the UE may decide to release the MA PDU Session.
+When the time expires, the SMF releases the MA PDU Session and also notifies UPF, PCF etc. UE should be kept in registered state until the MA PDU Session via non-3GPP access is released.
+Also the UE may decide to release the MA PDU Session.

-Editor's note: Whether and how it is possible to keep the MA PDU Session via non-3GPP access even if the UE is deregistered from 3GPP access is FFS.
+NOTE 1: The time of deregistration in AMF and MA PDU session release are coordinated to enable UE to keep in 3GPP registered state when the MA PDU Session via non-3GPP access is active.

+NOTE 2: With limited MA PDU session management capabilities, the forwarding of GBR SDF with new QoS requirements over non-3gpp access depends on operator’s policies.

 6.2.8.2.5.2 PCF- or SMF-initiated PDU Session release when UE is not reachable via 3GPP access